 There are a few ways to extract Cannabidiol, but the ideal way of making CBD paste is by using supercritical CO2 extraction.
 The reason this is a highly preferred method is because it is safe, and it provides one of the purest forms of CBD available.
 Additionally, CO2 acts as a solvent but does not have the same consequences as stronger solvents like butane which can leave traces.
 Making it a safer and cleaner method to use.

 For this same reason, many people advise people seeking to buy CBD Paste to always pay close attention to the labels on the packaging.
-Any reputable brand will specify exactly what method was used to obtain the CBD Paste, and one can easily find a CBD Paste made by their prefered method of extraction.
+Any reputable brand will specify exactly what method was used to obtain the CBD Paste, and one can easily find a CBD Paste made by their preferred method of extraction.

 Many people will choose CBD Paste because since it is basically the full extract of the hemp or cannabis plants, it is higher in strength and is full spectrum.
 This means that it contains flavonoids, terpenes, full plant extract, CBD (of course) and many of the other nutrients that come from the cannabis and hemp plants such as fatty acids, vitamins and minerals.

 How is CBD Paste Different from CBD Oil?